-The items and data on this page do not list a specific slaveholder, yet contain valuable data about individual enslaved persons, slave culture or life.
+The items and data on this page do not list a specific slaveholder, yet contain valuable information about individual enslaved persons.

 Enslavement Items